mui/material-ui/docs/data/material/guides/styled-engine/styled-engine-pt.md

 <p class="description">Configuring your preferred styling library.</p>

-The default style library used for generating CSS styles for Material-UI components is [emotion](https://github.com/emotion-js/emotion).
-All of the Material-UI components rely on the `styled()` API to inject CSS into the page.
-This API is supported by multiple popular styling libraries, which makes it possible to switch between them in Material-UI.
+The default style library used for generating CSS styles for Material UI components is [emotion](https://github.com/emotion-js/emotion).
+All of the Material UI components rely on the `styled()` API to inject CSS into the page.
+This API is supported by multiple popular styling libraries, which makes it possible to switch between them in Material UI.

 ## How to switch to styled-components